senajeon/Data-Scientist/README.md

 # Data-Scientist-Program

 This repository contains all the links to the Google Colab code review notebooks, slides, projects and other resources used in the 6-month intensive full-time Data Science
-Program taught in collaboration with Korean Ministry of Science and ICT from June 2020 to December 2020.
+Program (9-6, Mon-Sat) taught in collaboration with Korean Ministry of Science and ICT from June 2020 to December 2020.
 Topics include data manipulation, data visualization and data analytics.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------